NMLAB-SecurityCam/nmlab-securitycam-backend/README.md

 # Deploy To Github

-Install heroku command line first.
+Install heroku command line tool first.

 If not login,